lcrees/knife/docs/index.rst

   >>> from knife import knife

-:mod:`knife`'s methods are available in more focused classes that group related methods together.
+:mod:`knife` methods are available in more focused classes that group related methods together.
 These can also be chained into pipelines.

 contrived example: